 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Roland Corporation reported total greenhouse gas emissions of approximately 79,000,000 kg CO2e, with emissions distributed across various scopes: 919,000 kg CO2e for Scope 1, 2,435,000 kg CO2e for Scope 2, and a significant 72,424,000 kg CO2e for Scope 3.
-The Scope 3 emissions included major contributors such as purchased goods and services (50,054,000 kg CO2e) and use of sold products (8,394,000 kg CO2e).
-Roland Corporation has set ambitious near-term targets to reduce its carbon footprint.
+In 2021, Roland Corporation reported total greenhouse gas emissions of approximately 77,240,000 kg CO2e, with emissions distributed across various scopes: 919,000 kg CO2e from Scope 1, 2,435,000 kg CO2e from Scope 2, and a significant 72,424,000 kg CO2e from Scope 3.
+The Scope 3 emissions included major contributions from purchased goods and services (50,054,000 kg CO2e) and use of sold products (8,394,000 kg CO2e).
+Roland Corporation has set ambitious near-term reduction targets through the Science Based Targets initiative (SBTi).
 The company aims to achieve a 42% reduction in absolute Scope 1 and Scope 2 emissions by FY2030, using FY2022 as the baseline.
-Additionally, it targets a 25% reduction in absolute Scope 3 emissions, focusing on categories such as purchased goods and services, upstream transportation and distribution, and end-of-life treatment of sold products, all within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit warming to 1.5°C. Roland Corporation's commitment reflects a proactive approach to addressing climate change and reducing its overall environmental impact.
+Additionally, it targets a 25% reduction in absolute Scope 3 emissions, focusing on categories such as purchased goods and services, upstream transportation and distribution, and end-of-life treatment of sold products, also by FY2030.
+These commitments align with the global goal of limiting temperature rise to 1.5°C, demonstrating Roland Corporation's proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents